codecapsules-io/incident-response-plan/during.md

 * Upon incident closure, capture information in the [incident file](#create-incident-file) for distribution using the format at {{INCIDENT_REPORT_TEMPLATE}}.  **If the vector, impact, summary, timeline, and activity reports are complete, this can be fully automated.**
 * Distribute the incident report to the following: {{INCIDENT_REPORT_RECIPIENTS}}.
-* `TODO: Customize incident report creation and distribution, if necessary`

 ## Communicate Externally